MohamedEmary/graduation-project/discussion/second-term/documentation.md

 \pagebreak

 \begin{center}
-\section{\textit{Chapter Three: Cryptographic Algorithms}}
+\section{\textit{Chapter Three: IBGA Algorithm}}
 \end{center}

 ## Introduction

-This chapter provides an overview of the proposed polynomial roots based encryption algorithm.
+This chapter provides an overview of the proposed polynomial roots based encryption algorithm IBGA.
 The chapter contains the encryption and decryption processes, the algorithm's steps, and the results of the algorithm's performance compared to AES.

+\begin{box4}{Note: }
+Unlike BiNew algorithm which is mentioned in the paper, this algorithm doesn't have coefficients rotation step.
+\end{box4}

-## Polynomia Roots Based Encryption Algorithm Steps
+## IBGA Algorithm Breakdown

-### Encryption Process
+### Encryption

 The algorithm encrypts plaintext message using a polynomial and root finding method to generate a ciphertext.
 The encryption process works as follows: